tholian-network/stealth/README.md

 # Stealth - Secure, Peer-to-Peer, Private and Automateable Web Browser/Scraper/Proxy

+Tholian&reg; Stealth is the Web Browser/Scraper/Proxy for Automation and the Web of Knowledge.

-Stealth is a different kind of Web Browser that aims to achieve increased privacy, increased automation, intelligent understanding of the web and efficient bandwidth usage, no matter the cost.
+Its design goals are increased Privacy, increased Automation, adaptive Semantic Understanding and efficient bandwidth usage, no matter the cost.

 It is built by a former contributor to both Chromium and Firefox, and is built out of personal opinion on how Web Browsers should try to understand the Semantic Web.

 Stealth empowers its Users, not Website Developers that could (,will ,and did) abuse technologies to compromise the freedom and rights of Web Browser End-Users.

-Stealth also focusses on Privacy in the sense of "Real Privacy" that does not trust any website or any URL by default.
-Everything has to be whitelisted by `Site Modes` that decide what content is loaded.
-Regularly visited Sites can be audited and and their Semantic Knowledge can be extracted via `Site Beacons`, fully automatically.

 ## Downloads / Releases